Welcome to the Best FREE National Academy of Sports Medicine (NASM) Certified Personal Trainer Study Guide in 2023.

 Special Considerations | Slow progress Progress to free sitting/standing if possible Hips, thighs, back, and arms focal areas Avoid excess loads on the spine Avoid the Valsalva maneuver. |

 This CPT study guide has been shown to work for the majority of users, and we enjoy hearing from these users and their success on the NASM exam.
+Be sure to combine them with practice tests as part of your NASM education to ensure you know the material.

 We hope you’ve enjoyed using the best study guide for NASM.
 It was crafted and put together by qualified trainers who have been through the works and passed the NASM CPT exam.